 Here is a pic of the inside frame of the boat with the floatation material.

 The next step was building the deck.
 Again, we wanted as much space as possible so we worked backwards.
-We asked how small we could make the drivers pit area without loosing comfort.
+We asked how small we could make the drivers pit area without losing comfort.
 We went with an 18″ console and 18″ walkways on each side.
 That left us with about 21″ deck walkways on the sides.
-The pit only needed to be five foot in length so we chase a 7 foot front deck and a 6 foot back deck.
+The pit only needed to be five foot in length so we chose a 7 foot front deck and a 6 foot back deck.

 The next step was laying the actual decking and cutting in the needed compartments.
 Again, we didnt want any unnecessary clutter so we only went with four compartments…Cooler (most important part of the boat 🙂 ), Livewell, Batteries, and Gas Tank.